yugokato/openapi-test-client/README.md

 - Currently missing API functions and parameter models (a new function will be added as "*\_unnamed_endpoint_{idx}*")
 - Currently missing API classes (this requires `-A` option)

-Anything else, (eg. API class/function names, decorators applied on API functions, etc.) will remain intact so that updated client code won't break your existing test code.
+Anything else, (eg. API class/function names, function body, decorators applied on API functions, etc.) will remain intact so that updated client code won't break your existing test code.

 > [!TIP]
 > - You might want to run the command with `-d`/`--dry-run` option first to see changes before actually updating code